rmorabia/rmorabia.github.io/content/blog/integration-testing.md

 Okay, then if the saving failed, how did it pass those unit tests?
 Our unit tests were testing the server call of the specific function I was editing.
 My work passed all of these tests because the correct server call was being made and I wrote the first assumption of what the request body to that call should be, and of course, my code passed *my* tests.
 It was the UI after that wouldn't update!

 Okay, then if the UI didn't update correctly, how did it pass the end-to-end tests?
-The end-to-end tests test the entire flow, changing basically every option possible in one large test per flow, which is not how users use the app -- which would be changing one thing and that appropraitely showing up in the log.
+The end-to-end tests test the entire flow, changing basically every option possible in one large test per flow, which is not how users use the app -- which would be changing one thing and that appropriately showing up in the log.

 After the incident occurred, I thought: this must be such an easy test to add.
 How don't we have tests like that already?
 Every action the user takes, we have a log of what the user has done.
 So, it's a simple test, user does X, does log say that the user did X?
 Regardlesss of the request bodies and the state changes, does the app function as expected?